JTWP-org/ban-sync/README.md

 ensure the correct players are banned everywhere

-<h1> this works but was overly compicated so i used a diff method </h1>
+<h1> this works but was overly complicated so i used a diff method </h1>

 how it works ?